Nostalgic for the Present Tour: Critical reception

 Of the opening acts, Masley noted: "The show also featured two powerful openers – AlunaGeorge and a very funky Miguel".
 Lindsay Sanchez of CBS Local Media's Radio.com thought that AlunaGeorge had "star power".
 She commented: "AlunaGeorge's island electro dance jams ... vibrated through the arena. ...
 She has a kind of bada– stage presence that works on a stage of any size".
 Robson wrote: "Miguel, is a brazenly sensual and sexy showman of mixed race parentage who favors a robust mix of nasty funk and powerhouse rock."
 Klein called Miguel "a magnetic performer and total extrovert.
 In other words, he was Sia's exact opposite.
 Yet for all Miguel's energy and charisma, too many meandering detours (including a respectable appeal to vote) kept the set from achieving much momentum."

 Later in the tour, Greg Bouchard wrote of the Toronto concert in Exclaim!: "At the massive, packed ACC, Sia did something she unjustly has a reputation for not doing – she connected with the audience, and somehow managed to give an intimate performance in an arena."
 Jason Lipshutz of Billboard noted that Sia's show drew a "frenzied response" from the New York crowd, commenting:

 There was no stage banter, false movements or deviations from the well-worn setlist ... each pre-planned detail is breathtaking. ...
 Ziegler's presence adds a mischievous energy, as if replicated movements can't capture the heart behind those wide eyes and deranged smiles.
 [Sia's] lack of movement ... underlines the force of her vocal strength through isolation. ...
 This year has featured some huge pop spectacles ... but none as creatively captivating as what Sia is doing onstage".

 At the last concert of the first leg of the tour, Alejandra Ramirez of The Austin Chronicle judged that Sia's performances was "one of the most innovative" at the Frank Erwin Center, and that her lack of movement and avoidance of the usual "pop-glitz vanity show ... magnified her sheer vocal power, ricocheting from gasping-for-air croons on 'Elastic Heart', soaring rasped shrieks in 'Chandelier', and slip-sliding cadences for 'The Greatest'. ...
 [S]he's running circles around a sexist, ageist industry.
 Sia's crushing the cookie-cutter stereotypes of what a pop star should be."

 Set list

-This set list is Sia's set on 1 October 2016.
-Eight of the sixteen songs are from Sia's 2016 album This Is Acting (including "The Greatest", which is on the Deluxe version of the album).
-Four are from her 2014 album 1000 Forms of Fear, while the others are from various earlier albums, covers of songs she wrote for other artists, and songs she was featured in.
+The following set list is obtained from the Oakland concert on 1 October 2016.